From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Methodology

 In this research, to quantify the relationship between student location patterns and their potential impact on well-being, our method is designed to transform raw GPS coordinates into semantic features in a privacy-aware, two-step process:

 First, raw coordinates are mapped to address types and numbers.
 The implementation of this step involves a self-hosted reverse-geocoding engine using a pre-downloaded OpenStreetMap (OSM) \cite{OpenStreetMap} database.
+The OSM engine (Nominatim) was selected for its lightweight, easy-to-deploy, and memory-efficient architecture\footnote{See https://nominatim.org/release-docs/latest/admin/Installation/ for installation and self-hosting documents}.
+Requiring less than 3 GB of combined storage for the Dartmouth/Hanover and Beijing regional maps, it enables rapid, localized reverse-geocoding on standard self-hosted servers without the need for specialized hardware.
 This architecture ensures no identifiable GPS data is transmitted to a third party server.
-Then the coordinates is being sent to self-hosted server for reverse geocoding.
+Then the coordinates are sent to a self-hosted server for reverse geocoding.
 As a result, we collected 103 distinct location types and identities.
 This location identity, which is used to extract the number of locations visited, is made by concatenating the address number and address type.

 Second, these 103 granular location types are classified into key life-related categories.
-LLMs, which have been shown to be powerful and highly accurate (up to 92\%) for recognizing location function \cite{liu2024semantic}, offer a valuable capability for this categorization, especially in real-world scenarios where the system encounters previously unseen cases.
-Our method implements this as a static, pre-defined map (e.g., 'dormitory' $\rightarrow$ 'home'), which runs locally and requires no external API calls, thus enhancing system privacy \cite{baten2023predicting}.
-To develop this map, we employed the public Gemini 2.5 LLM \cite{geminiteam2024geminifamilyhighlycapable} as a bootstrapping tool, selected for its clear privacy policy.
-We used the zero-shot prompt: "Please classify \textit{location\_type} into one of the following groups: home, school, shop, workplace, recreation, travel, and others.
-Respond with only the group name".
-To validate the LLM's output, we created a ground truth by manually labeling all 103 types.
-The LLM's classification achieved a 90\% zero-shot accuracy against this ground truth, ensuring the reliability and ethical grounding of the static map used in our research.
+LLMs, which have been shown to be powerful and highly accurate (up to 92\%) for recognizing location functions \cite{liu2024semantic}, offer a valuable capability for this categorization, especially in real-world deployments where the system encounters previously unseen edge cases.
+Our method implements this as a static, pre-defined map (e.g., dormitory $ \rightarrow $ home) that runs locally.
+This ensures minimal external API calls, triggering a dynamic request only when an unmapped location type is encountered, thus preserving system privacy and minimizing latency \cite{baten2023predicting}.

+To develop this foundational map, we employed the public Gemini 2.5 Flash LLM \cite{geminiteam2024geminifamilyhighlycapable} as a bootstrapping tool, selected for its clear privacy policy.
+We utilized the following zero-shot prompt: "Please classify location\_type into one of the following groups: home, school, shop, workplace, recreation, travel, and others.
+Respond with only the group name."
+This prompt-driven approach not only provides rapid location categorization but also introduces immense architectural flexibility.
+Rather than retraining classification algorithms or manually re-labeling thousands of OpenStreetMap tags, future researchers can seamlessly adapt the system to target specific behavioral domains (e.g., isolating food venues or medical facilities) simply by modifying the zero-shot prompt.
+For the StudentLife benchmark in this study, 103 initial LLM calls were performed to construct the localized dictionary, efficiently converting the raw location types into semantic, function-based features.